15 Sep, 2024 Β· 8 min read

 App construct doesnβt require any initialization argument, it is only a construct that can be used as root

-classes from the AWS Construct Library are unique constructs that provide context to your other constructs without setting up AWS resources themselves
+The App and Stack classes from the AWS Construct Library are unique constructs that provide context to your other constructs without setting up AWS resources themselves

-All constructs representing AWS resources must be defined within a Stack
+All constructs representing AWS resources must be defined within a Stack construct, and Stack constructs must be defined within an App Construct

 By default, when a CDK project is initialized, it will have only one app and one stack